tigr0w/Idov31_idov31.github.io/_posts/2022-07-14-lord-of-the-ring0-p1.md

 sc stop DriverName
 ```

-You might ask yourself now, so how an attacker can deploy a driver?
+You might ask yourself now, how an attacker can deploy a driver?
 This can be done in several ways:

-* The attacker has found/generated a certificate (expiration date doesn't matter).
+* The attacker has found/generated a certificate (the expiration date doesn't matter).
 * The attacker has allowed test signing (just like we did now).
-* The attacker has a vulnerable driver with 1day that allows loading drivers.
+* The attacker has a vulnerable driver with 1-day that allows loading drivers.
 * The attacker has a zero-day that allows load drivers.

 Just not so long ago when [Nvidia was breached](https://www.bleepingcomputer.com/news/security/nvidia-data-breach-exposed-credentials-of-over-71-000-employees/) a signature was leaked and used by [threat actors](https://securityonline.info/nvidias-leaked-code-signing-certificate-is-used-by-hackers-to-sign-malware/).